moitrayee3009/Movies_With_React_Query/README.md

 # Movies

-A responsive movie site using TMDB Api and React.js .
-The target was to build a webapplication where real Movie data can be displayed.
+A responsive movie site using TMDB API and React.js .
+The target was to build a web application where Movie data can be displayed.

 ## Libraries and Technologies